mdn/content/files/en-us/web/css/css_anchor_positioning/using/index.md

 - Error messages that appear alongside form controls.
 - Tooltips or infoboxes that pop up next to a UI element to provide more information about it.
 - Settings or options dialogs that can be accessed to quickly configure UI elements.
+- Drop-down or popover menus that appear next to an associated navigation bar or button.

 Modern interfaces frequently call for some content — often reusable and dynamically-generated — to be situated relative to an anchor element.
 Creating such use cases would be fairly straightforward if the element to tether to (aka the **anchor element**) was always in the same place in the UI and the tethered element (aka the **anchor-positioned element**, or just **positioned element**) could always be placed immediately before or after it in the source order.
 However, things are rarely that simple.
 The location of positioned elements relative to their anchor element needs to be maintained and adjusted as the anchor element moves or otherwise changes configuration (e.g. by scrolling, changing the viewport size, drag and drop, etc.).

 For example, if an element such as a form field gets close to the edge of the viewport, its tooltip may end up offscreen.
-A method needs to be set to bind the tooltip to its form control and ensure the tooltip is kept fully visible on-screen as long as the form field is visible, automatically moving the tooltip if needed.
+Generally, you want to bind the tooltip to its form control and ensure the tooltip is kept fully visible on-screen as long as the form field is visible, automatically moving the tooltip if needed.
 You may have noticed this as the default behavior in your operating system when you right-click (<kbd>Ctrl</kbd> + click) context menus on your desktop or laptop.

-Historically, associating an element with another element and dynamically changing a positioned element's location and size based on an anchor's position required JavaScript, which added complexity and performance issues and wasn't guaranteed to work for all scenarios.
+Historically, associating an element with another element and dynamically changing a positioned element's location and size based on an anchor's position required JavaScript, which added complexity and performance issues.
+It also wasn't guaranteed to work in all situations.
 The features defined in the [CSS anchor positioning](/en-US/docs/Web/CSS/CSS_anchor_positioning) module enable implementing such use cases performantly and declaratively with CSS instead of JavaScript.

 ## Associating anchor and positioned elements

 To associate an element with an anchor, you need to first declare which element is the anchor, and then specify which positioned element(s) to associate with that anchor.
 This can be done via CSS or via the HTML [`anchor`](/en-US/docs/Web/HTML/Global_attributes/anchor) attribute.
-Elements need to be absolutely or fixed [positioned](/en-US/docs/Learn/CSS/CSS_layout/Positioning) to be associated with anchors.

 ### CSS-only method